gpeppel/flix-with-friends/README.md

 ### message_send
 *Client-to-Server*

-Send a message to the server
+Send a message to the server.

 Data:
 ```